cunarist/transle/README.md

 Flutter-Rust Bridge is a code generator for communication between Flutter and Rust.

-After your system is ready, you will need to install dependencies for Flutter-Rust Bridge.
+You need to install extra dependencies for Flutter-Rust Bridge.
 Refer to the [official docs](https://cjycode.com/flutter_rust_bridge/integrate/deps.html).

 # Environment Variables